hfiref0x/VBoxHardenedLoader/README.md

 Project comes with full source code.
 In order to build from source you need:
-Microsoft Visual Studio 2013 U4 and later versions for loader build.
+Microsoft Visual Studio 2013 U4 and/or Visual Studio 2015 and later versions for loader build.
 Windows Driver Kit 8.1 U1 and later versions for driver build.